DeMarcoLab/juno/TUTORIAL.md

 </figure>

 - Press 'Save configuration'
-- Press 'Save Simulation' and save the configuration file as 'Tutorial_simulation.yml' under the src/lens_config folder.
+- Press "File -> Save Configuration" and save the configuration file as 'tutorial_simulation.yml' under the config folder.

 ## Running your simulation
 - On the Launcher, press 'Run Simulation'
 - Press 'Load Simulation Config'
-- - Load the 'Tutorial_simulation.yml' file saved earlier
+- - Load the 'tutorial_simulation.yml' file saved earlier
 - Press 'Run Simulation'
 - Note: The simulation will be given a 'pet name', allowing for easier identification of the simulation.
 This name will be stated here, note it down to load the simulation later.
 You can also set the name manually in the Simulation Setup interface.
 - The progress of the simulation will be show in the command line from which you opened the user interface.